paarthsaggarwal/calculator-app/README.md

-# calculator app on android
+# Calculator app on android

 I developed a calculator app by using Kivy and created an .apk file which could be installed on any android device.